 Want to see what our facilities look like?

 Click on the link below to watch our 360 degree virtual tour of the School of Engineering.

 Please note that if you are watching the video on an IPhone you will need to watch via the YouTube app rather than through the Safari browser.

-Degree of Master of Science in Energy and Power Engineering (MSc)
+Degree of Master of Science in Electrical Power Engineering (MSc)

 1 year full time

 A 12 month registration taking into account 30 weeks of teaching during the academic year and project work throughout.

 31st July 2020

 Please note: applications for September 2020 postgraduate courses at Warwick will be open from mid-September 2019.

 You can register your interest to receive an alert for the opening of 2020 Postgraduate courses.